 Ian and his family relocated to sunny Nelson at the end of March 2019.
 He works as semi-professional freelancer.
 Since arriving, he’s been making new connections within the film society and wider community.

 As a theatre practitioner and film maker, his particular focus is on strengthening Pasifika voices in the arts.

-His key credits include Co-Directing, with Patsy Burke, ‘Lipstick Kisses’ – part of the 48HR Film Festival 2019 – which will be shown at the Top of The South Film Festival 2019; Co-Directed Massey University’s ‘Still Waiving’ (October 2017) event, which forms part of the biennial global ‘Climate Change’ theatre event; Playwright – short play: A Girl’s Dance (Where is the Hope?
-An Anthology of Short Climate Change Plays); Assistant Director, Stage Manager and Choreographic Facilitator on Te Rakau Theatre Hua o Te Wao Tapu Trust’s epic four-play series ‘The Undertow’; Lead support actor in ‘The Great Maiden’s Blush’ feature film; and lead actor in the ‘Maul’ short film.
+His key credits include Lead Support ‘Rock Bottom’ – Written & Directed by Aaron Falvey, Co-Director with Patsy Burke ‘Our Stories’ short documentary 2021 and ‘Lipstick Kisses’ – 48HR Film Festival 2019; Co-Director of Massey University’s ‘Still Waiving’ 2017, forming part of the biennial global ‘Climate Change’ theatre event; Playwright – short play: A Girl’s Dance (Where is the Hope?
+An Anthology of Short Climate Change Plays); Assistant Director, Stage Manager and Choreographic team on Te Rakau Theatre Hua o Te Wao Tapu Trust’s epic four-play series ‘The Undertow’; Lead support actor in ‘The Great Maiden’s Blush’ feature film; and lead actor in the ‘Maul’ short film.

 Ian studied at Whitireia Community Polytechnic attaining a Diploma, Degree and a Post-Graduate Diploma in stage and screen arts.
 In 2016, Ian graduated with a Masters of Theatre Arts (MTA) in Directing, co-delivered by Aotearoa’s prestigious drama school Toi Whakaari: New Zealand Drama School and Victoria University of Wellington.
 He is the only Samoan in Aotearoa with this degree.